awwaiid/repl-looper/journal.md

   * So I'm trying that!
 And.... it's working.
 MADNESS
   * So now I'm trying to make it work on both Norns and Seamstress
   * The super-lattice seems to be working well
+  * Oh .... and I mashed in Granchild!